The Art of

 The Indian Pillar

-- • Human warmth and resilience
+- • Warmth and resilience

-- • Omnipresent spirituality
+- • Ever-present spirituality

-- • Eloquence and debate
+- • Eloquence and a love of debate

 "Face" (Maruah): The Crucial Concept

-Imperative to remember:
+Absolutely essential to remember:

 Intercultural Situations Simulator